-Spotlight on barriers to employment many participants are corresponding various and training complet rates, and wage grow barriers to employment
+Spotlight on breaking down barriers to employment barriers to employment

 With the aim of having a greater social impact and by commissioning evidence-based research to inform decision making, the Foundation has continued to narrow its grantmaking into one thematic area, which has also been applied to the Foundation's social impact investments.
 Recognising that many people around the world face systemic barriers to employment, the Foundation focuses on breaking down these barriers and building effective pathways to employment.